Always here

 Click the photo to explore Stroke Care…

 Following a stroke, some people may experience difficulties controlling their bladder and bowel movements.
-Our Care Workers can help with a range of Personal Care tasks including help with washing and going to the bathroom.
+Our Carers can help with a range of Personal Care tasks, including help with washing and going to the bathroom.

 All our Care Workers are fully trained and will always deliver quality care with respect and ensure your or your loved one’s respect and dignity are upheld.
 We understand this is a sensitive area and provide discreet, compassionate support that maintains your independence and comfort.

 After a stroke, many people experience fatigue or tiredness that doesn’t improve with rest.
-Due to this, daily tasks may become harder to carry out.
+Due to this, daily tasks may become difficult to manage.

-The impacts of a stroke aren’t just physical but can cause detrimental impacts on someone’s mental health.
+The impacts of a stroke aren’t just physical but can also cause detrimental impacts on a person’s mental health.
 This includes anxiety, frustration and depression.

-As a stroke affects the brain, survivors often experience cognitive impairment.
+As a stroke affects the brain, people who suffer from a stroke often experience cognitive impairment.
 This often includes difficulties with concentration, memory, confusion and communication.

 Most people who have had a stroke experience muscle weakness, with 75% of people experiencing leg weakness.1 This brings difficulties with mobility, potentially increasing the likeliness of a fall.

-Our Home Care Workers help by assisting you or your loved one with getting around.
-They are fully trained in the use of mobile hoists and walking aids.
+Our Carers help by assisting you or your loved one with getting around.
+They’re fully trained in the use of mobile hoists and walking aids.
 They can also help by completing daily tasks to help you stay on top of activities, ensuring your safety and maintaining your mobility as much as possible.

 Maintaining a consistent daily routine and proper nutrition is crucial for stroke recovery.
-Our Care Workers help establish and maintain regular schedules for meals, medication, and activities.
+Our Carers help establish and maintain regular schedules for meals, medication and activities.

 A stroke can often impact someone’s memory and increase feelings of confusion.
 Home Care after a stroke means you or your loved one can remain in the comfort and familiarity of the home.
 This reduces stress and disruption compared with moving somewhere unfamiliar like a care home.